isomerpages/ncss-ssi/pages/training/certificate_prog/professional-certificate-in-casework-(NSWCF-foundational).md

 -   Apply steps to close cases upon achieving the agreed goals.
 -   Prepare social reports in accordance to organisational practices.

-_Note:
+Note:
-This course qualifies for CPE credits with the renewal of accreditation at 1 credit per 1 training hour.
+This course qualifies for CPE credits with the renewal of accreditation at one credit per one training hour.
-For enquiries, please contact the SASW Accreditation Secretariat at Tel: 6778 7922 or <accreditation@sasw.org.sg>
+For enquiries, please contact the SASW Accreditation Secretariat at Tel: 6778 7922 or email: <accreditation@sasw.org.sg>

 To find out about upcoming intakes, please  [click here](https://e-services.ncss.gov.sg/Training/Course/TemplateSearch?Keyword=Professional+Certificate+in+Casework){:target="_blank"}   .